VSI Archive Backup System for OpenVMS Installation Guide

 2.4.
 Perform a System Backup

-VSI recommends that you perform a backup operation on the system disk before installing any software.
-For details about performing a backup operation on a system disk, refer to the VSI OpenVMS System Manager's Manual.
+VMS Software recommends that you perform a backup operation on the system disk before installing any software.
+For details about performing a backup operation on a system disk, refer to the relevant section in the VSI OpenVMS System Manager's Manual, Volume 1: Essentials.

 2.5.
 Registering ABS Licenses